Cymbalta, Lyrica, and Beyond: What Works for Fibromyalgia?

-In the day and age of the internet, there are thousands of valuable resources at your fingertips.
+In the day and age of the internet, thousands of valuable resources are at your fingertips.
 The same applies to treatment of fibromyalgia.

 Gone are the days when you would sit back and just rely solely on your doctor’s recommendations.